-5. If your agency had a backlog of requests at the close of Fiscal Year 2020, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2019?
+5. If your agency had a backlog of requests at the close of Fiscal Year 2021, according to Annual FOIA Report Section XII.D.2, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2020?

-The FLRA did not have a backlog of requests at the end of FY 2020.
+The FLRA did not have a backlog of requests at the end of FY 2021.

-6. If not, did your agency process more requests during Fiscal Year 2020 than it did during Fiscal Year 2019?
+6. If not, according to Annual FOIA Report Section XII.D.1, did your agency process more requests during Fiscal Year 2021 than it did during Fiscal Year 2020?

-- 7. If your agency's request backlog increased during Fiscal Year 2020, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+- 7. If your agency's request backlog increased during Fiscal Year 2021, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
 When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming requests. - A loss of staff. - An increase in the complexity of the requests received.
-If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Any other reasons please briefly describe or provide examples when possible.
+If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Impact of COVID-19 and workplace and safety precautions. - Any other reasons please briefly describe or provide examples when possible.

-8. If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2020.
+8. If you had a request backlog please report the percentage of requests that make up the backlog out of the total number of requests received by your agency in Fiscal Year 2021.
+Please use the following calculation based on data from your Annual FOIA Report: (backlogged requests from Section XII.A) divided by (requests received from Section V.A) x 100.
+This number can be greater than 100%.
 If your agency has no request backlog, please answer with "N/A."